 - Ensure that clothes have been picked up from the dry cleaners.

-- Check that prescription refills have been ordered and picked up.
+- Check that prescription refills have been ordered and delivered or picked up.

-- Empty your gym locker or any other place that you may have stored things.
+- Empty your gym locker or any other place that you may have stored your things.

 - Find creative meal ideas that help empty your pantry shelves, such as breakfast for dinner, finger foods, or buffet-style meals.